Autumn colours looking south over the Major Jones pool

 * Ronald Lincoln Kennedy, 1905-1984, OBE, MRCS (Eng), LRCP (London) 1933

-Though he passed away at the age of 79 in 1984, Dr Kennedy is remembered with affection by many people in the district.
+Though he passed away at the age of 79 in 1984, Dr Kennedy was remembered with affection by many people in the district.
 His home was a focal point of social life on the river in the 1960's and 70's and the present owners have even met people who, as children, accompanied their parents to garden parties in the grounds of Waimarama.
-The Lodge is still known by locals of that time as “Ron Kennedy’s place”.
+The Lodge is still sometimes called by locals of that time, “Ron Kennedy’s place”.

 Dr Kennedy's first wife died when he was only 33.
-He married again (his second wife famously nicknamed "Carrots" for her red hair) but tragedy struck once more when his younger son was drowned at the age of 18, while sailing on Lake Taupo in 1965.
+He married again (his second wife Marjorie was famously nicknamed "Carrots" for her red hair), but tragedy struck once more when his younger son was drowned at the age of 18, while sailing on Lake Taupo in 1965.

 The Lodge house was one of the first substantial homes built on the banks of the Tongariro in the early 1930’s and the Doctor is thought by many to have picked the best spot on the river for his home when he acquired it.
 The Lodge is sheltered beneath mature trees, many of which were planted by Dr Kennedy.
 The house is a landmark on the Tongariro riverbank, not least because of the towering Copper Beech tree that marks the entrance to the property and is one of Dr Kennedy’s notable legacies.